lsst-sqre/multiplatform-build-and-push/README.md

 ### Outputs

-- `images` (string) A comma-delimited list of images that were built/pushed.
+- `manifest_images` (string) A comma-delimited list of images that were built/pushed with a unified manifest.

 ## Developer guide